ostreedev/ostree/rust-bindings/rust/README.md

 ### Updating ostree
 * update the bundled `gir/OSTree-1.0.gir` file
 * `make gir` to regenerate the generated code
-* in `.gitlab-ci.yml`, update the "all feature levels" section with the output of `make ci-build-stages`
+* update the example feature level in `README.md` in case of a new feature level

 ### Releases
 Releases can be done using the publish_* jobs in the pipeline.
-There's no versioning helper yet so version bumps need to be done manually.
+There's no versioning helper so version bumps need to be done manually.

 The version needs to be changed in the following places (if applicable):
 * in `sys/Cargo.toml` for the -sys crate version